 Northerly Island is a 91- acre peninsula that juts into Lake Michigan at the heart of the Museum Campus.
 It is located just south of the Adler Planetarium and east of Soldier Field.
 The majority of this space is dedicated to nature!
 The nature area at Northerly Island features beautiful strolling paths, casual play areas and a spectacular view of the Chicago skyline.
 It is also home to some of the best fishing in Chicago.

 During the winter and early spring (November - April), the Northerly Island fieldhouse is open on Saturdays and Sundays, from 10 am to 4 pm.
 The rest of the year, the fieldhouse is open daily, from 9am to 5pm.
 When the fieldhouse is open, staff is available to answer questions about the island and provide information on a discovery tour.

 The FirstMerit Bank Pavilion at Northerly Island is located at the northern end of the island.
-The 2013 season brings a variety of improvements and expansions to this popular lakefront facility, including an upgraded stage, expanded state-of-the-art sound and lights, new seating and more grassy space throughout the venue.
+The 2013 season brought a variety of improvements and expansions to this popular lakefront facility, including an upgraded stage, expanded state-of-the-art sound and lights, new seating and more grassy space throughout the venue.
 The newly redeveloped lawn now allows for flexible capacity up to 30,000 patrons while still offering sweeping panoramic views of Chicago’s lakefront.
 Since its opening night featuring Earth, Wind and Fire in 2007, FirstMerit Bank Pavilion has brought a wealth of talent to the beautiful park-like setting of Northerly Island.
-Check out the 2013 schedule and purchase tickets at LiveNation.com.
+Check out the 2014 schedule and purchase tickets at LiveNation.com.